BluePay/BluePay_ECheck_M2/README.md

 # BluePay_ECheck_M2
 BluePay E-Check payment module for Magento 2.
 If you are looking for the Magento 1.x.x.x payment module, [Click here](https://www.magentocommerce.com/magento-connect/bluepay-echeck.html)

 Since this module links your Magento store to the BluePay gateway, a gateway account is required.
-[Click here](https://www.bluepay.com/contact-us/get-started/) to start the sign up process.
+If you don't already have one, [Click here](https://www.bluepay.com/contact-us/get-started/) to start the sign up process.

 # Installation
 1. First, navigate to your Magento 2 root directory